MooersLab/diary2022inLaTeX/README.md

 TextMate for the Mac does not get enough love these days.
 It starts lightning fast.
-I open the editor most frequently, although I am trying to migrate to Emacs.
+I often open the editor, although I am trying to migrate to Emacs.

 Emacs is the most configurable editor, thanks to elisp and a dedicated developer community.

 ### Emacs

 Must be configured to use laulatex and -escape-shell.
-It might be easiest to call the shell with `M-!` and enter `compile.sh main.tex` to compile and open in you default PDF viewer.
+It might be easiest to call the shell with `M-!` and enter `compile.sh, main.tex` to compile and open in your default PDF viewer.
 Or just run the compile.sh script externally to Emacs.

 See the `latex-emacs` repo for a sample configuration.